 Visitors to the Center can walk through historically appropriate ranch buildings relocated from the Southwest.
 The structures are arranged by chronological age so that museumgoers can see the evolution of ranch life from the 19th Century to the mid-20th Century.
 The one-and-a-half-mile pathway provides easy access to these sites.

-The National Ranching Heritage Center is an incredible learning experience, whether you’re 5 or 95.
+The National Ranching Heritage Center is an incredible learning experience.
 Some exhibits include Hank the Cowdog, a popular character for young kids.
 He teaches kids (and adults, too!) about the cow’s four-chambered stomach and how these grass-fed animals become part of our diet.

 There are many events that the NRHC hosts throughout the year, such as the Saturday Working Days, Candlelight at the Ranch, Summer Stampede, Ranch Day, and Quanah Parker Day.